ravenawk/new_pb/docs/blog/posts/ansible_builder_intro.md

 │       ├── check_galaxy
 │       ├── entrypoint
 │       ├── install-from-bindep
+│       ├── introspect.py
-│       └── introspect.py
+│       └── pip_install
 └── Containerfile

 ```

-The ones of note are the two requirement files, they contain what you expect, Python module and collection module lists.
-We see our ansible.cfg has been copied into the _build directory and a Containerfile that handles the actual creation of the image.
-I will leave it to you to explore and inspect what items are added.
+Some interesting files are the two requirement files and the bindep.txt - they contain exactly what you'd expect: Python modules, collections list, and system package list.
+You will also see our `ansible.cfg` has been copied into the `_build` directory along with a generated Containerfile that handles the actual creation of the image.

+Take some time to explore these copied and generated files - they reveal how ansible-builder translates your files into a working container image.

-Ansible-builder is a tool for creating your own execution environments.
-By leveraging Ansible-builder's capabilities to bundle dependencies, modules, and plugins, you can ensure consistent and reliable execution of your automation workflows.
-This article touched on just the tip of things you can do with ansible-builder, be sure to check out the documentation to see more options.
+Ansible Builder is a tool for creating your own execution environments.
+By leveraging its capabilities to bundle dependencies, modules, and plugins, you can ensure consistent and reliable execution of your automation workflows.
+This article scratches the surface of what you can do.
+Be sure to check out the documentation for more options.

 ### References and further reading: